Skip to main content

-The Spotlight Initiative in Jamaica is helping to transform society so that women and girls can live free from family violence.
-It aims to address the normalization of violence in Jamaica and have society see family violence as public issue.
-The Initiative focuses its interventions on four parishes exposed to high levels of violence, while legislation and policy work reaches a national population.
-While the Initiative takes a women- and girls-centred approach, with a particular focus on those who are most vulnerable, important efforts are made to engage men and boys and address toxic masculinity that is deeply embedded in society.
+The Spotlight Initiative in Jamaica aimed to transform society so that women and girls could live free from family violence.
+It aimed to address the normalization of violence in Jamaica and have society see family violence as public issue.
+The Initiative focused its interventions on four parishes exposed to high levels of violence, while legislation and policy work reached a national population.
+While the Initiative takes a women- and girls-centred approach, with a particular focus on those who are most vulnerable, important efforts were made to engage men and boys and address toxic masculinity that is deeply embedded in society.

 Total cost: $10,929,600| Direct beneficiaries: 640,965 | Indirect beneficiaries: 2,723,667